se-research/OpenDaVINCI/tutorials/serialsendbytes/README.rst

 How to send bytes over a serial link
 """"""""""""""""""""""""""""""""""""

-OpenDaVINCI has a built-in serial port handling enging based on https://github.com/wjwwood/serial.
+OpenDaVINCI has a built-in serial port handling engine based on https://github.com/wjwwood/serial.
 This library realizes serial communication on Linux- and BSD-based platforms as well as on Windows.
 The sources for this example are available at